NDarayut/LeNet-5/README.md

 ## 📁 Contents

-- `LeNet.ipynb` – A Jupyter Notebook demonstrating the LeNet-5 architecture using a sample dataset (e.g., MNIST).
+- `LeNet-5.ipynb` – A Jupyter Notebook demonstrating the LeNet-5 architecture using a sample dataset (e.g., MNIST).
 - `dataset/` – Directory containing the dataset used to train and evaluate the model.
 - `document/` – A brief document explaining the core concepts of neural networks and the architecture of LeNet.